Jason was looking over the newspaper classified want ads as he sat at the kitchen table. David was across from him doing his homework.

 “Then what?”
 Jason repeated louder.

-Christine hesitated and struggled for words as Jason loomed over her.
+Christine struggled to speak as Jason loomed over her.

 “Well it better be important because I have a lot on my mind right now!”
 Jason paced around again in agitation.
 “I’m losing someone very important in my life!
 Can’t you understand that?”

-Jason was suddenly numb all over.
-He sensed the ground opening up under him, and felt himself in free fall.
-Everything he thought he knew about his life was evaporating as he descended into a new consciousness.
-He tried to comprehend what he just heard and struggled to say something, but was too overwhelmed by changes beyond his control.
+Jason went numb all over.
+Shock paralyzed him and he felt himself in free fall as everything he thought his life to be was suddenly scattered in disarray.
+He rapidly fell away from his former stability as he tried to comprehend what he just heard and the changes he foresaw happening.
+He struggled to put his thoughts back together as he unimpededly descended into a new consciousness.
+He attempted to say something, but was too overwhelmed by the sudden change of events.
 “For real?” he finally asked.